Hands-on Gear Review

 Exceptional value.
 This beats the pants of its closest competitor, the North Face Apex Bionic.

-The Adze is also available in a Women's version.
+The Adze is also available in a Women's version and a hooded version.

 — Max Neale